-When the supply is for Network Rail’s own requirements.
-If the supply is for our own requirements a wayleave agreement is not required.
-The proposal will be covered by a Supply Agreement (which will not constitute a wayleave) and will be completed by the scheme’s project manager.
+It is not required when the supply is for Network Rail’s own requirements.
+The proposal will instead be covered by a Supply Agreement (which will not constitute a wayleave) and will be completed by the scheme’s Project Manager.

 When the supply is for the benefit of our premises